cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ---

-## The core trap: orchestration on top of variability
+## The Core Trap: Orchestration on Top of Variability

 In traditional backend work, front-loading structure (containers, modules, deployment boundaries) pays off because the components are deterministic once wired. **LLM outputs vary run to run.** Layering orchestration on top of that variability before you have evidence that each layer earns its place compounds uncertainty instead of reducing it.